qrman/qrman.github.io/_posts/2017-02-09-pipeline-pattern-plumber-quest.markdown

 ### Streams, Streams, Streams ###

-Very similar effects gives wrapping all steps into stream with one element.
+Very similar effects gives wrapping all steps using stream with one element.
 Stream API is well known for everyone who writes anything in Java 8.

 {% highlight java %}